nanliu/snap-plugin-collector-influxdb/README.md

 The list of available metrics might be vary depending on the influxdb version or the system configuration.

-Diagnostics information are gathered only once at the beggining of collecting process, because they are constant during running the influxdb process.
+Diagnostics information are gathered only once at the beginning of collecting process, because they are constant during running the influxdb process.

-In task manifest there are declaration of metrics names which will be collected and an interval (see [exemplary task manifest] (examples/tasks/influxdb-file.json)).
+In task manifest there are declaration of metrics names which will be collected and value of an interval (see [exemplary task manifest] (examples/tasks/influxdb-file.json)).
 By default metrics are gathered once per second.

 There is a possibility to use asterisk (*) in metrics names (in all levels), for example:
  - `/intel/influxdb/*` means that all available metrics representing statistical and diagnostic information will be collected